Proceedings of the Corporation-Vol.1 [91.1]., 01/01/1793-12/31/1813

 The Maryland Province Archives represents a crucial primary source for the study of the Society of Jesus from its arrival in the English colonies in 1634 through its expansion along the eastern seaboard, and, more broadly, for the study of Catholicism in America; the history and development of Georgetown University; and of particular significance and interest at the current time the Jesuits’ and Georgetown University’s connection to slavery, most notably the documentation of the 1838 sale of 272 slaves by the Maryland Province, proceeds of which benefited Georgetown College (now Georgetown University).
 The Georgetown Slavery Archive, a project initiated by the Archives Subgroup of the University’s Working Group on Slavery, Memory and Reconciliation, currently is digitizing and making available online relevant documents from the Maryland Province Archives and elsewhere.

 Georgetown University Library and the Maryland Province are committed to providing access to the Maryland Province Archives to scholars, the public and especially to descendants of the Georgetown 272.
 To date, 71 linear feet of records of the Maryland Province, housed in 136 manuscript boxes, are processed and available for research.
 Descriptions of this material are available in this finding aid.
 Researchers may view these materials in the Reading Room of the Booth Family Center for Special Collections.
 General policies for using Special Collections can be found here.

-- Researchers may quote from the materials without special permission.
+- Researchers may quote from the materials.

 From the Collection: 131 Linear Feet (224 boxes)